digirati-co-uk/vam-manifest-editor/README.md

 yarn start
 ```

-The local development server runs at port 5000.
+*Optional*: The local development server runs at port 5000.
 If that port has been already taken, the default port can be overriden from the command line using the `LIVE_SERVER_PORT` environment variable:

 ```
 export LIVE_SERVER_PORT=5002 && yarn start